New teams interested in entering Formula One - Todt

-GENEVA New teams have expressed an interest in entering Formula One and two slots could be available, International Automobile Federation (FIA) president Jean Todt said on Wednesday.
+GENEVA (Reuters) - New teams have expressed an interest in entering Formula One and two slots could be available, International Automobile Federation (FIA) president Jean Todt said on Wednesday.

 Formula One currently has 10 teams, down from 11 in 2016, following the demise of tail-enders Manor after the end of last season.